anandijain/stream_list/README.md

 * induce pluripotency
 * grow a dense array of Merkel cells and use an electrode array to encode. then make the world's best touch sensor. like 1000s of times better than our fingers
 * build an OTTO liquid handler
+* make a solution of lipids under a microscope and demonstrate primitive vesicle division and formation
+* culture some random stuff and do pcr and electrophoresis

 ### bend